chiedo/ampify/README.md

-# AMPIFY
+# [Beta] AMPIFY

 Converts static HTML to AMP-ready HTML.
+This is a work in progress and is currently fairly narrow.

 ### Getting Started